 - “There was a difference in what was acceptable to say and think.
 Students said “crap” out loud in class.
 I was upset because, to me, that was a curse word.
 I can hear you laughing at me, Sharon. :)” Yeah…I was…

 I can’t imagine what she must have thought of us, but she cared about us country hicks.
 I have this image of Ms. Lester, and it’s how I’ve always remembered her.
 She’s standing next to the brick high school building on duty.
 I can’t remember the clothes she had on, but I remember the shoes.
-They were some white sandals wedges with laces that laced up her leg.
+They were some white wedge sandals that laced up her leg.
 I thought she looked so hip and so cool.
 She taught me some of the most important skills I’ve ever learned.
 She taught me how to write a paragraph and how to write an essay.
 It doesn’t seem like much, but I ended up becoming an English major, and writing is a major part of who I am.
 Because I know the technical side of writing, I use it creatively to heal myself, to inspire others and to have fun all at the same time.
 It’s a gift that keeps on giving.
 But, even more than that, I remember her standing there that day, and I remember what I thought.
 “I want that.
 I want to be smart, stylish, and in charge of my life.
 I want to be like her.”
 I don’t even know if that was her story, but that was what this country girl saw, and I followed her lead.

 The other day, I posted a picture of my friend Jean Ann and her sister Dena with their little dog.
 Someone else from my hometown posted, “Is that Dinky?”
 We remember each other’s childhood dogs.
 We remember the kind of car they drove.
 We remember their history, their stories, their hangups.
 We truly were family.
 We had our faults and our struggles, but we grew up together no differently than brothers and sisters and cousins, and, in fact, many of us were.
 Right this minute, there is a saga playing out on Facebook between two of my hometown friends about an incident involving a paddling in high school.
 We all remember these stories……30 years later.